Lindsey Graham: Foreign policy

 Graham supports an interventionist foreign policy.
 In 2002, he voted for the Iraq Resolution, which authorized military action against Iraq.
 He also supported the invasion of Iraq.
-Graham and Senators John McCain and Joe Lieberman, who were frequently dubbed "the three amigos", traveled widely, pushing for American military intervention, particularly after the September 11 attacks.
+Graham and senators John McCain and Joe Lieberman, who were frequently dubbed "the three amigos", traveled widely, pushing for American military intervention, particularly after the September 11 attacks.
 Their influence reached its zenith in 2007 as President Bush advocated for his surge strategy in Iraq, declining shortly before Lieberman retired from the Senate in 2013.
 Kelly Ayotte, who joined the Senate in 2011, was considered Lieberman's replacement in the group.

 Graham was a frequent critic of the foreign policy of the Barack Obama administration.
-He threatened to derail the confirmation of Obama's nominee for secretary of defense, Chuck Hagel, remarking that Hagel "would be the most antagonistic secretary of defense towards the state of Israel in our nation's history."
+He threatened to derail the confirmation of Obama's nominee for secretary of defense, Republican former senator Chuck Hagel, a centrist.
+Graham remarked that Hagel "would be the most antagonistic secretary of defense towards the state of Israel in our nation's history."

 On February 28, 2013, Graham criticized Obama and both political parties on the Senate floor for allowing the budget reduction to occur with "two-thirds of the budget" exempt from reductions and said the impact on the Department of Defense would create a "hollow military" that "invites aggression".

 War in Afghanistan

-Graham suggested that the U.S. stay in Afghanistan permanently, claiming that this would benefit both nations, as the U.S. would have a clear idea of what was happening in the region on a daily basis, and Afghan security forces would have an edge militarily to ensure that Afghanistan never fell back into the hands of the Taliban.
+Graham suggested that the U.S. should stay in Afghanistan permanently, claiming that this would benefit both nations, as the U.S. would have a clear idea of what was happening in the region on a daily basis, and Afghan security forces would have an edge militarily to ensure that Afghanistan never fell back into the hands of the Taliban.
 He further claimed that Afghan leaders accept this long-term U.S. military presence since it benefits them, but Iran and some of its allies oppose it, a debatable claim.

-Graham vehemently opposed Joe Biden's plan to withdraw all U.S. troops from Afghanistan.
-He suggested that this plan puts the U.S. in danger and could cause "another 9/11".
-Soon after the withdrawal of U.S. troops started, the Taliban launched an offensive against the Afghan government, quickly advancing in front of a collapsing Afghan Armed Forces.
-On July 8, 2021, Graham called President Biden's decision a "disaster in the making."
+Graham vehemently opposed Joe Biden's decision to withdraw all U.S. troops from Afghanistan, originally agreed to by the first Trump administration.
+He predicted that the decision would put the U.S. in danger and could cause "another 9/11".
+Soon after the withdrawal started, the Taliban launched an offensive against the Afghan government, quickly advancing in front of the collapsing Afghan Armed Forces.
+On July 8, 2021, Graham called Biden's decision a "disaster in the making".